material-motion/tools/team_practices/appleos.md

 ## Supported tool versions

 We use version 2.1.0 of the `psych` gem.
+This version of `psych` adds quotes to the Podfile.lock after a `pod install`.
+Older versions removed the quotes.

 View your version: